 A small, private, undergraduate, national liberal arts university just north of Austin, Southwestern University is Texas’ oldest institution of higher learning and boasts one of the nation’s most beautiful college campuses.
-Southwestern enrolls approximately 1,300 students, maintains a student/faculty ratio of 12:1, average class size of 18, and offers courses in 48 areas of study.
-More than 60 percent of students volunteer on campus or in the community – twice the national average.
-More than 80 percent of students participate annually in some form of organized physical activity through at least one of the 11 intercollegiate teams, 22 intramural sports and four club sports.
-Additionally, Southwestern has over 90 student organizations ranging in focus from scholastic and government to special interest and Greek.
-Of the 275 graduates in the class of 2010, 92 percent of 274 respondents had either obtained employment or acceptance into a graduate/professional school within ten months of graduation – a reflection of the success of Southwestern and its students.See All 0 Photos
+Southwestern enrolls approximately 1,500 students, maintains a student/faculty ratio of 12:1, average class size of 18, and offers courses in 36 areas of study.
+More than 50 percent of students volunteer on campus or in the community – twice the national average.
+More than 60 percent of students participate annually in some form of organized physical activity through intercollegiate teams, intramural sports and/or club sports.
+Additionally, Southwestern has over 100 student organizations ranging in focus from scholastic and student government to special interest and Greek.
+AS of July 2019, 91 percent of graduates had obtained employment or had been accepted into graduate or professional school within 10 months.
+The Princeton Review has ranked Southwestern #3 in the country for Impact Schools (2019).See All 0 Photos

 Main CampusGeorgetown, Texas, United States Campus Website0 - 5,000 on Campus<100,000 residents in GeorgetownLanguage(s) spoken on campus: English

 Located in historic Georgetown, Texas, just north of Austin, Southwestern’s serene residential campus occupies a small portion of 700 acres that include the San Gabriel River and areas reserved for biological and environmental research.
 The Georgetown/Austin area, on the edge of the Texas Hill Country, offers unlimited outdoor recreational activities for Southwestern students.
 Whether you enjoy horseback riding, canoeing, hiking, cycling, camping or rock-climbing, you will find natural resources are abundant here.
 Central Texas has almost year-round warm weather that is great for getting outdoors.
 You will also have access to the state’s best parks, rivers, lakes, Gulf of Mexico beaches, and Hill Country trails and climbing spots.